ALIEN: EARTH: Episode 1.1

 Miscellaneous Immorality:

-A cyborg lets the crew of his ship die at the hands of aliens and forces two men at gunpoint to tie themselves to posts.
-This cyborg does not have good intentions.
-The show establishes the basic difference between right and wrong when it comes to a certain group helping the wounded, but corporations use their resources to create synthetics and hybrids (when a human consciousness gets placed in a synthetic body) doing for the purposes of money and not thinking about the consequences of their actions or how this might affect the humans-turned-hybrids.
+A cyborg with bad intentions lets the crew of his ship die at the hands of aliens and forces two men at gunpoint to tie themselves to posts, episode establishes the basic difference between right and wrong when it comes to a certain group helping the wounded, but corporations use their resources to create synthetics and hybrids (when a human consciousness gets placed in a synthetic body) for the purposes of money and not thinking about the consequences of their actions or how this might affect the humans-turned-hybrids.

 More Detail:

-ALIEN: EARTH is a sci-fi horror show, streaming on Hulu, about a girl named Marcy who transfers to a synthetic body due to her cancer, changes her name to Wendy, and must save her brother from an unknown threat.
-A ship containing alien life-forms crash-lands on Earth, and Wendy’s brother and a tactical team go to the crash site to help.
+ALIEN: EARTH is a science fiction, horror series on Hulu about a girl named Marcy who transfers to a synthetic body due to cancer, changes her name to Wendy, and must save her brother from an unknown threat.
+A spaceship containing alien life-forms crashes on Earth, and Wendy’s brother and a tactical team go to the crash site to help.
 She and her friends set out to save them.

-The opening episode of season 1 of ALIEN: EARTH begins with title cards that establish humanity’s focus on immortality with three groups: cyborgs (humans with cybernetic enhancements), synthetics (artificial intelligence that looks human), and hybrids (when someone transfers a human’s consciousness into a synthetic body).
-In 2120, two years before the events of Ridley Scott’s ALIEN, a ship called the USCSS Maginot travels in space with a captain and a crew who wake up from cryosleep.
-The characters discuss five new corporations operating on Earth, including Prodigy, a new entity run by trillionaire Boy Kavalier, who specializes in working with synthetics and hybrids.
+The opening episode of ALIEN: EARTH begins with title cards that establish humanity’s focus on immortality with three groups.
+They include cyborgs (humans with cybernetic enhancements), synthetics (artificial intelligence that looks human), and hybrids (when someone transfers a human’s consciousness into a synthetic body).
+In 2120, two years before the events of Ridley Scott’s 1979 movie ALIEN, a ship called the USCSS Maginot travels in space with a captain and a crew who wake up from cryosleep.
+The characters discuss five new corporations operating on Earth, including Prodigy, a new entity run by trillionaire Boy Kavalier.
+Kavalier specializes in working with synthetics and hybrids.
 With 850 miles left before they arrive on Earth, they eat and go back into their cryochambers.

-As the ship crash-lands on Earth, Wendy decides to go with her group of friends, known as the “Lost Boys,” to the crash to rescue her brother.
+As the ship crash lands on Earth, Wendy decides to go with her group of friends, known as the “Lost Boys,” to the crash to rescue her brother and his team.
 They have no idea what awaits them when they arrive.
-However, Wendy knows that with her new body and the Lost Boys, she has a chance to reunite with her brother and save him.
+However, Wendy knows that with her new body and the Lost Boys, she has a chance to save her brother and reunite with him.

-This TV show boasts high production value, from its sets and special effects to its alien creature design and features an engaging story and a main character you can get behind.
-Sydney Chandler does a terrific job as Wendy, switching back and forth from her naivete and newfound confidence in herself seamlessly.
+As evidenced by the first episode, this TV series boasts high production values, from its sets and special effects to its alien creature design.
+It also features an engaging story and a main character viewers can get behind and support.
+Sydney Chandler does a terrific job as Wendy, switching seamlessly back and forth from her naivete to her newfound confidence in herself.
 She asks many questions because, as a child in an adult body, she naturally wants to learn more about the world around her.
-Her new synthetic body saved her from cancer, but she still expresses the human side of her in a touching scene where she misses doing an everyday, normal human task she does not need to do anymore.
+Her new synthetic body saved her from cancer.
+However, she still expresses the human side of her in a touching scene where she misses doing an everyday, normal human task she doesn’t need to do anymore.

-ALIEN: EARTH has an intriguing mystery to it, where you don’t know what Morrow the cyborg’s intentions are.
-His questionable actions will make the audience dislike him, as it should be for any antagonist.
+ALIEN: EARTH has an intriguing mystery to it, where viewers don’t know what a cyborg’s intentions are.
+Morrow’s questionable actions will make the audience dislike him, as it should be for any antagonist.
 It will be interesting to see what he does in the next episode.
-Babou Ceesay does a tremendous job with his serious delivery amidst the different personalities he interacts with.
-Despite his brief appearances here and there, Timothy Olyphant gives a remarkable performance as a synthetic who watches over Wendy.
-Not much can be said about Alex Lauther as Wendy’s brother, but he does decent work after his memorable performance in season 1 of ANDOR.
+Babou Ceesay does a tremendous job with his serious delivery amid the different personalities with whom he interacts.
+Despite his brief appearances here and there, Timothy Olyphant gives a remarkable performance as a synthetic character who watches over Wendy.
+Not much can be said about Alex Lauther as Wendy’s brother, but he does decent work after his memorable performance in Season 1 of ANDOR, the STAR WARS series.